StratifyLabs/StratifyLabs.github.io/Toolbox.md

 </div>

 <h3>Beta Program Launching Soon</h3>
 <p>During the first part of 2018, we will be launching a beta program of the Stratify Toolbox.
-The program will will be giving away <b>free beta units</b> to well-motivated testers.</p>
+We will be giving away <b>free beta units</b> to well-motivated testers.</p>

 {% include themes/twitter/toolbox-signup.html %}